Automation & RPA Envisioning Workshop

 - It requires an audit trail

-Examples of business processes that fit into these categories include Calendar Management, Document Management, Invoice Processing, Purchase Order Processing, Payroll Processing, Refund Processing, Talent Recruitment, Employee Onboarding, Time-off Request Approval, Travel Authorization, Expense Claims, Budget Approvals, Data Collection and Extraction, Work Order Placement, Price Quotes, Sales Contracting, Customer Service, and Customer Feedback Solicitation.
+Examples of financial services business processes that lend themselves to BPA abound, especially those requiring smart workflows —Document Ingestion and Management, Invoice Processing, Purchase Order Processing, Talent Recruitment, Employee Onboarding, Expense Processing, Budget Approvals, Financial Reporting, Customer Service, and Customer Feedback Solicitation.

-For a real-world example of BPA in action, look no further than this one Hitachi Solutions client in the mortgage lending business: At the end of every week, the company’s loan officers were required to go to a website without an API in order to download data about current mortgage rates.
-Officers would then have to manually enter that data into an Excel spreadsheet and perform a mail merge for email marketing purposes.
+For an example of BPA in action, look no further than this Hitachi Solutions customer in the mortgage lending business.
+At the end of every week, the company’s loan officers were required to go to a website without an API to download data about current mortgage rates.
+Officers would then have to manually enter that data into a Microsoft Excel spreadsheet and perform a mail merge for email marketing purposes.
 The entire process was manually intensive and typically took each officer an hour to complete — time that would’ve been better spent following up with prospective borrowers or networking with referral partners.
-By partnering with Hitachi Solutions and implementing business process automation, the client was able to completely automate the process, saving loan officers valuable time and making better use of the business’ resources.
+By partnering with Hitachi Solutions and implementing BPA, the customer was able to completely automate the process, saving loan officers valuable time and making better use of the business’ resources.

-An important note: Just because you can automate a business process doesn’t necessarily mean you should.
+Important note: Just because you can automate a business process doesn’t necessarily mean you should.
 There are certain workflows that require a human touch, such as those that involve high-level strategic decision-making or face-to-face interaction.
-That said, even if you can’t automate an entire process from start to finish, you may still be able to automate parts of it — for example, you might use a chatbot to field initial customer service requests and then escalate cases to a live agent as needed.
-In situations such as these, finding ways to leverage BPA may take a little imagination, but it’s certainly possible.
+That said, even if you can’t automate an entire process from start to finish, you may still be able to automate parts of it to return substantial business benefits.
+For example, firms with large customer bases frequently use a chatbot to assist with initial customer service requests and then escalate cases to a live agent as needed.

 Beyond selecting the right processes to automate, there are a few additional steps you can take to ensure the success of BPA in your organization:

 - Set clear goals and expectations.
-This serves three key purposes: First, it establishes a business case for BPA, thereby justifying your investment in BPA technology.
-Second, it acts as an endpoint from which you can work backwards to build a strategic roadmap for your business process automation initiative.
+This serves three key purposes: First, it establishes a business case for BPA and justifies your investment in BPA technology.
+Second, it acts as an endpoint from which you can work backward to build a strategic roadmap for your BPA initiative.
 Third, it enables you to gauge the performance and ROI of your BPA initiative — which takes us to our next best practice.

 - Measure your results.
 When establishing a goal (or goals) for your BPA initiative, be sure to also define which metrics or key performance indicators (KPIs) you intend to use to monitor its progress.
 For example, if you are trying to reduce the cost or shorten the time for a business process, you should monitor the results of the automation to identify if the automation is giving you the expected value.

-- Understand your organization’s compliance requirements.
-Even if you aren’t automating a process (or processes) within your compliance program, it’s still important to be aware of potential requirements, limitations, and restrictions when designing a business process automation strategy.
+- Understand relevant compliance requirements.
+Even if you aren’t automating a process within your compliance program, it’s still important to be aware of potential regulatory obligations, compliance mandates, or other confidentiality or data sensitivity restrictions when designing a financial process automation strategy.

 - Document everything.
-From what changes are being made to the existing workflow to how you intend to roll out those changes, make sure that every aspect of your business process automation strategy is painstakingly documented, and that the documentation is accessible to all relevant personnel.
-Creating this single source of truth will help clear up any confusion and ensure that the new process is consistently followed.
+From what changes are being made to the existing workflow to how you intend to roll out those changes, make sure that every aspect of your BPA strategy is painstakingly documented in a way easily accessible to all interested parties.
+Having a single source of authoritative information will help prevent confusion and ensure that the new process is successfully adopted and consistently managed.

 - Invest in employee training.
 Training materials should not only cover how the new process will run and what employees’ updated roles and responsibilities are — it should also establish a rationale for the change.
-Helping employees understand the “why” for business process automation is an important part of change enablement, one that increases the likelihood of user adoption and the overall success of any BPA initiative.
+Helping employees understand the “why” for BPA is an important part of change enablement, one that increases the likelihood of user adoption and the overall success of any BPA initiative.

 - Look for an integration-friendly BPA solution.
-Since business process automation is intended to streamline operations rather than disrupt them, the ideal solution should slot seamlessly into your existing software ecosystem and require minimal — if any — rearchitecting in order to connect with other programs.
+Since BPA is intended to streamline operations rather than disrupt them, the ideal solution should slot seamlessly into your existing software ecosystem and require minimal — if any — rearchitecting to connect with other programs.

-- Partner with a consultant with solid BPA experience.
-Although it’s certainly possible to implement business process automation on your own, it’s far better to work with a partner that has a proven track record of successful BPA implementations.
-Such a partner can leverage their expertise to help you determine which of your existing workflows are primed for automation, define goals, establish metrics, proactively identify potential points of failure, and more.
-Should your BPA initiative fail, for any reason, an established partner will be able to call upon their years of experience to diagnose the issue and plot a path forward.
+- Partner with outside expertise.
+Although it’s certainly possible to implement BPA on your own, it’s far better to start with a partner who has a proven track record of successful BPA implementations.
+Such a partnership can help ensure your first efforts are done right, particularly in determining which of your existing workflows are the best places to start your automation work.
+A skilled partner will help you define goals, establish metrics, and proactively identify and avoid potential pitfalls.

 Hitachi Solutions: Your BPA Implementation Partner

-As a nationally managed Tier 1 partner with over 40 Microsoft Partner of the Year Awards to our name, Hitachi Solutions is uniquely qualified to help your organization harness the power of business process automation using the Microsoft Power Platform.
+As a nationally managed Tier 1 partner with 49 Microsoft Partner of the Year Awards to our name, Hitachi Solutions is uniquely qualified to help your organization harness the power of BPA using the Microsoft Power Platform.

 Our approach is simple:

-- Combining our relevant industry expertise and BPA implementation experience with the RPA function within Power Automate, we analyze your existing workflows and identify your biggest opportunities for automation.
+- Combining our relevant industry expertise and BPA implementation experience with the RPA functionality of Microsoft’s Power Automate software, we analyze your existing workflows and identify your biggest opportunities for automation.

 - Once we’ve identified three to five potential workflows to automate, we break them down into their constituent parts and start building an implementation roadmap for each based on the best approach for automation.